 His re-election to a third term in 2015 proved even more controversial, as Burundi's constitution limits presidents to a maximum of two terms in office.

 The constitutional court ruled in favour of his argument that his first term does not count, as he was elected by parliament and not by the entire electorate, and was thus eligible to stand again.

 Since 2015, rebel forces have increased attacks on government positions, and President Nkurunziza has reacted angrily to United Nations and African Union calls for the deployment of peacekeepers.

 Born in 1964 in Ngozi province, Pierre Nkurunziza trained as a sports teacher.
 His father, a former MP, was killed in ethnic violence in 1972.

-He joined the Hutu rebellion in 1995 and rose through the ranks to become head of the FDD in 2001.
+He joined the Hutu rebellion in 1995 and rose through the ranks to become head of the Forces for Defence of Democracy (FDD) in 2001.
 He sustained a serious mortar injury during the conflict.
 The married father of five is a born-again Christian.